playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 2. The `background` of the [stacking context root element](#stacking-contexts)

-   > Come back to this at the end of the article, it won't make sense now.
+   > Come back to this at the end of the article; it won't make sense now.

 3. Positioned elements with a negative `z-index`